sferik/tradehill/README.md

       config.pass = YOUR_TRADEHILL_PASSWORD
     end

-    # Get your current balance
+    # Fetch your current balance
     puts TradeHill.balance

     # Place a limit order to buy one bitcoin for $0.011